aherbert/gdsc-smlm/docs/analysis_plugins.rst

    * - Maximum likelihood
      - Perform jump distance fitting using maximum likelihood estimation (MLE).
 The default is sum-of-squared residuals (SS) fitting of the cumulative histogram of jump distances.

+   * - Weighted fitting
+     - Perform jump distance fitting using equal weights for each trace.
+This will use a weighted cumulative histogram, or compute maximum likelihood for each trace by summing weighted probabilities of each jump.
+This option will remove bias introduced by long traces by down weighting them; this is useful for non-moving long lived traces.

    * - MLE significance level
      - Sets the significance level.
 This is used when testing the log-likelihood ratio during maximum likelihood fitting that an increase in model parameters improves the model.